pianomanfrazier/ENGR_3080_latex/README.md

 Minimally you will need latex, bibliotex, and biber.

-To use the Makefile provide you will also need latexmk.
+To use the Makefile provided you will also need latexmk.

 For Ubuntu and Debian based systems, these packages are available.
 ```bash